rajeeshmenoth/dot-net-core-identity/README.md

 Caching is a technique of storing frequently used data or information in a local memory for a certain time period.

 ### Microsoft.AspNetCore.ResponseCaching
-Microsoft AspNetCore currently support for Response Caching ( There is no Client & Server Caching).
+Microsoft AspNetCore currently support only Response Caching.
 All the caching is happening in proxy server and here we can use Microsoft.AspNetCore.ResponseCaching Nuget package for the Response Caching implementation in ASP.Net Core.

 development in-progress.